Webhooks configuration overview

 - Shopify domains, such as

 TroubleshootingAnchor link to section titled "Troubleshooting"

-Use webhook delivery metrics to troubleshoot delivery failures and get information on performance.
+If your app was created in the Partner Dashboard or using Shopify CLI, then you can use the webhook delivery metrics report to troubleshoot delivery failures and get information on performance.

 - Configure an Amazon EventBridge, Google Cloud Pub/Sub, or HTTPS endpoint for webhook delivery.